Black-billed magpie: Feeding

-The black-billed magpie is an opportunistic omnivore, eating many types of insects, carrion, seeds, rodents, berries, nuts, eggs, and also garbage and food from pets that are fed outside.
+The black-billed magpie is an opportunistic omnivore, eating whatever is readily available, including carrion, insects, seeds, berries, and nuts.
+When living near humans, they will also eat garbage and food from pets or livestock that are fed outside.
+They have been known to hunt rodents, reptiles, amphibians, small birds, and have also been seen eating eggs of other birds.
+Black-billed magpies primarily feed on animal matter during the summer, and in the winter switch to more vegetation.
 Chicks are fed animal matter almost exclusively.
-Magpies typically forage on the ground, usually walking, sometimes hopping, and sometimes scratching with their feet to turn over ground litter.
-They sometimes land on large mammals, such as moose or cattle, to pick at the ticks that often plague these animals.
+Magpies typically forage on the ground, scratching with their feet or beaks to turn over ground litter.
 They often follow large predators, such as wolves, to scavenge or steal from their kills.
+They sometimes land on large mammals, such as moose, cattle, or deer, to pick at the ticks that often plague these animals.

 Black-billed magpies are also known to make food caches in the ground, in scatter-hoarding fashion.
 To make a cache, the bird pushes or hammers its bill into the ground (or snow), forming a small hole into which it deposits the food items it was holding in a small pouch under its tongue.
-It may, however, then move the food to another location, particularly if other magpies are in the vicinity, watching.
+It may, however, then move the food to another location, particularly if other magpies in the vicinity are watching.
 Cache robbing is fairly common, so a magpie often makes several false caches before a real one.
 The final cache is covered with grass, leaves, or twigs.
 After this, the bird cocks its head and stares at the cache, possibly to commit the site to memory.
 Such hoards are short-term; the food is usually recovered within several days, or the bird never returns.
 The bird relocates its caches by sight and also by smell; during cache robbing, smell is probably the primary cue.

 Social interactions

 Black-billed magpies often form loose flocks outside of the breeding season.
 Dominance hierarchies typically develop within such flocks, more linearly among males than among females.
 Dominants can steal food from subordinates.
 Aggressive interactions also occur at point sources of food.
-Surprisingly, young males appear dominant over adult males, though this may simply reflect the adults' better overall condition and consequent lack of motivation to engage in fights.
+Surprisingly, young males appear dominant over adult males, though this may simply reflect the adults' lack of motivation to engage in fights as they can more easily find food.
 Fights are rare and involve jumps and kicks.
 Dominance is more generally established through displays, such as stretching the body laterally with the bill raised and the nictitating membrane of the eye flashing (only on the side of the opponent).

 Magpies often gather excitedly in trees near the body of a dead magpie, calling loudly, a poorly-understood behaviour called a funeral.
-Some individuals may approach the body and peck at its wings or tail.